focusheart/vis-cross-provinces-enrollment/README.md

-# vis-cross-provinces-enrollment
+# Visualization for cross province migration

-Visualization for analyzing cross provinces enrollment in XJTUDLC.
+Visualization for analyzing cross provinces migration enrollment in XJTUDLC.

 The old version of this program using MySQL to query students' raw data which was stored in a local MySQL database which is not suitable to migrated to internet.